CASPER12345-JPG/Drugs/README.md

 # Drugs

-A minecraft plugin that gives let user's use "drugs"
+A minecraft plugin that lets users use "drugs"